 sudo systemctl restart ssh

-Connect System with New SSH Port
+Connect SSH to New Port

 ssh -p 2232 [email protected]

 The rsync user follow these instructions to connect remote system on a different port.